origamiphp/source/README.md

 `origami` is built on top of [Symfony](https://symfony.com/), a popular PHP framework.

 Unlike common Symfony projects, we use [Box](https://github.com/humbug/box/) to package the tool into a single binary file.
-So that it's possible to easily share it without using Composer, as it could potentially bring conflicts if other projects with outdated dependencies are already globally installed on the local machine.
+So that it's possible to easily share it without installing all its dependencies, as it could potentially bring conflicts if other projects with outdated dependencies are already globally installed on the local machine.

 **Why PHP?** The main reason is that `origami` will focus on environments for PHP applications (Magento & Symfony at first), and we would like to facilitate the contributions process by using something well-known by our users.